sankalp-r/image-clone-controller/README.md

 * This simple implementation can be further improved to production-grade implementation.
 * Enhancement can be made to support private-registry.
 * Unit-tests can be improved to cover more cases.
+* Predicates can be added to improve filtering.